DaryaShyroka/russian-to-english-stt/milestone3/project_proposal.md

 ### *Motivation:*

-Our motivation for the different directions are as follows:

-- If we used subtitled data, we would be creating a new dataset from a different domain that could be used for training future ASR and ST systems for Russian, which is a significant contribution because Russian does not have as many speech resources as English.
-- If we compare different models we would be providing an analysis of which system works better for our applications, which is a novel endeavour.
-- If we compare a model on a new dataset, we would be providing an analysis of how an existing system works on new data, and discuss its effectiveness in new domains.
+Our motivation for an End-to-end pipeline approach is to see how well a model trained on XLSR-Wav2Vec2 can do on basic ASR (Russian audio to Russian text), to see if we can get a better WER score than the fine-tuned Russian-53 model.
+We also want to see if the silver-standard (model output) transcriptions do well in a machine translation model, and see if the final output is at all correct and usable.
+If we can achieve good results in both ASR and MT, we can use Watson TTS or any other (better?) word to speech models to build a `Russian speech to English speech` system.
+The idea for this project was motivated by [`ili - instant translation device for travelers`](https://iamili.com/us/#:~:text=ili%20is%20made%20for%20your,ili%20to%20anywhere%20you%20want).

-Overall, we will be learning to train a Machine Learning model to do a Speech Recognition and/or translation task, which would be a learning experience for all of us.
+Overall, we will learn to train a Machine Learning model to do a Speech Recognition and/or translation task, which would be a learning experience for all of us.

 ### *Data:*